01100100/blog/content/posts/kreuzungen.md

 TODO: talk about the OSM data model elements https://wiki.openstreetmap.org/wiki/Elements and how they map to points, linestrings, polygons.

 ### OSM Overpass API

 [http://overpass-api.de](http://overpass-api.de)

+OpenStreetMap offer a read-only public API called the Overpass API, perfect for this project.

-We can use the Overpass Query langauge to search for OSM features in the proximity of a polyline [https://dev.overpass-api.de/overpass-doc/en/full_data/polygon.html](https://dev.overpass-api.de/overpass-doc/en/full_data/polygon.html).
+Its possible to use the Overpass Query langauge to search for OSM features in the proximity of a polyline [https://dev.overpass-api.de/overpass-doc/en/full_data/polygon.html](https://dev.overpass-api.de/overpass-doc/en/full_data/polygon.html).

 This API reduces the problem to simply encoding the gpx file as a polyline, constructing a valid overpass query, and parsing the response.

 #### Overpass Turbo

-TODO: explain overpass turbo [https://overpass-turbo.eu/](https://overpass-turbo.eu/)
+TODO: explain overpass turbo and how its useful for testing out queries.
+[https://overpass-turbo.eu/](https://overpass-turbo.eu/)

 TODO: explain the following query